Rhino Aviation Preflight

 - Use this page to view an aircraft type, not a specific airplane.
 Users with the relevant permission may also create or modify types.

-- When you may view but not modify a type, the list provides a View action and the details form is read-only.
+- When you may view but not modify a type, the View/Edit action opens the type details form in read-only mode.

 - Set the aircraft-type identifiers, weights, W&B envelope, V-speeds, and bucket structure here.